mattzager/ansible-podman-gitops/README.md

             1. [#]-webhook
                 1. Observe task trigger
                 2. Observe on_push tasks
-    3. VSCode
+    3. Browser
-        1. Copy app browser URL
+        1. Copy URL from dev application tab
         2. Open new tab, paste URL, change 8881 to 8880
         3. View application is your color
 3. Deploy new Dev